Dynamic pricing: how to maintainOmnichannel consistency?

 Dynamic pricing: definition and benefits (if mastered)

-The retail industry is changing rapidly: to survive, adjusting labels in real time is no longer a luxury but an absolute necessity.
+The retail landscape is changing rapidly: to survive, updating product labels in real time is no longer a luxury but an absolute necessity.

 Strategic performance

-According to the Bain study, dynamic pricing is one of the five most important factors for market share growth.
+According to a study by Bain & Company, dynamic pricing is one of the five most critical factors for market share growth.

 What "dynamic" means in concrete terms in retail